 Home Mover CIS Mortgages

-What are my mortgage options if I’m signed up for the CIS scheme and looking to move?
+What are your remortgage options if you’re signed up for the CIS scheme and want to move?

 Being paid through CIS doesn’t limit you – it gives you greater freedom because lenders that understand how you’re paid can sometimes offer larger loans in relation to your income.